Industrial Hemp Analysis

 We also offer bulk discounts for growers and producers interested in testing many samples at once or many samples over the course of the growing season.
 If you would like to hear more, please reach out to the lab manager for more details (email@example.com).

 Samples can be dropped off Monday and Wednesday between 10:00am and 4:00pm or submitted by mail.
-Please follow the link below to schedule a sample submission and include a copy of your Chain of Custody Form with each submission.
+Please choose your desired dropoff date and follow the link below to schedule a sample submission and include a copy of your Chain of Custody Form with each submission.
 More information can be found on the Frequently Asked Questions page.

 "Harvest 360 Labs is excited to partner with K-State Olathe in applying the most advanced technologies to one of the world's most complex and useful plants after eight decades of prohibition.
 Together, we are laying the foundation that could solidify the Midwest as a major research hub for hemp."